flexbox/talks/README.md

 - [ChtiJS](http://chtijs.francejs.org/) (Lille, France) | Pokémon breakpoint : Responsive design, CSS & JavaScript | 2013 | [slides](http://flexbox.github.io/pokemon-breakpoint-pres/#/)

 ## Current Active Topics

+### Design system styling in React Native —From zero to hero

+With React Native, you style your application using JavaScript.
+The more you add developers and features, the more design consistency problems and pain points will appear.
+Let's explore together how to create a first-class developer experience when managing styles and themes!

 ### Create your first book as an indie hacker 🆕